 Kyle Rusconi – Non-executive Director

 Mr. Rusconi joined the Gliknik Board in 2021.
-He is the CEO of Sharper, an educational technology platform, which is developing a multimodal approach for earlier identification of and intervention solutions for children at higher risk of developing learning and reading differences.
+He is the CEO of Sharpen, an educational technology platform, which is developing a multimodal approach for earlier identification of and intervention solutions for children at higher risk of developing learning and reading differences.
 Mr. Rusconi is also a co-founder of First In Ventures, an entity that invests across the biotech and life sciences space.
 First In Ventures is an Illumina Accelerator partner supporting selected early-stage companies entering the accelerator.

 Mr. Rusconi began his career as a financial trader on one of the first high-frequency trading desks on Wall Street.
 While at BNP Paribas and Macquarie, he built proprietary trading teams across Asia and North America.
 He served as country and global head of high-frequency, quantitative, and fundamental driven strategies over the course of his career while working in Sydney, Tokyo and New York.
 He received his BS in Finance from Villanova University.